Cambridge105/liquidsoap-playout-machine/README.md

    - run the join30MinFiles.py and checkFilePresent.py scripts (See the Code Structure section, below)
    - then run the makeSchedule.py script (See the Code Structure section, below)
 5. Ensures the machine's timezone is set to UK local time, respecting any DST offset
-6. Adds all of Rob's and my public keys from GitHub, in addition to the key specified in the Launch Configuration, so either of us can access the machine - Anyone else using this repo will need to add their own public keys instead!
+6. Adds all of Rob's and my public keys from GitHub, in addition to the key specified in the Launch Template, so either of us can access the machine - Anyone else using this repo will need to add their own public keys instead!
 7. Updates DNS with the machine's public IP
 8. Gets the credentials to access the schedule Google Calendar from the Parameter Store and writes them to files
 9. Runs parseSchedule.py (See the Code Structure section, below)